SMTG-Bham/sumo/README.md

 Vaspy
 -----

-Vaspy is a Python toolkit for plotting and analysing VASP calculation.
+Vaspy is a Python toolkit for plotting and analysing VASP calculations.
 The main features include:

  1. Extensive framework for generating high-symmetry k-point paths.
  2. Plotting scripts for electronic and phonon band structures, density of states, and optical absorption.